How to Apply and Safely Use Custom User Interface (Shell or Explorer) in Windows?

 If you are a long-time reader of this blog, you might be knowing that we love Windows customization.
 We have shared so many customization stuff in past for Windows and other software.

-We also post articles about UI modifications such as customizing dialog boxes, text strings, menus, images, etc. You can find such kind of tutorials in our exclusive Resource Hacker section.
+We also post articles about UI modifications such as customizing dialog boxes, text strings, menus, images, etc using Resource Hacker program.